Vardkin/Porto/README.md

 Just keep in mind two Models means two Repositories, two Transformers, etc.
 Unless you want to use both Models always together, do split them into 2 Containers.

-Note: if you have high dependecies between two containers by nature, than placing them in the same Section would make reusing them easier in other projects.
+Note: if you have high dependencies between two containers by nature, then placing them in the same Section would make reusing them easier in other projects.

 #### Example 2: